Glyn Maxwell: Opera

 Maxwell's libretto for David Bruce's The Firework Maker's Daughter, (2013, dir.
 John Fulljames, based on the Philip Pullman story) was nominated for an Olivier Award in 2014.
 It played at the Linbury in the Royal Opera House, as well as in New York and a UK tour.
 His other operas include Luke Bedford's Seven Angels, premiered at Birmingham Contemporary Music Group in June 2010 before a UK tour, and Elena Langer's opera The Lion's Face, which toured the UK in 2009.
 A short version of The Lion's Face, (then titled The Present) won the Audience Prize at the Zurich Opera House's New Opera Festival in January 2009.
 His other libretti include The Girl of Sand, also composed by Elena Langer and performed at the Almeida Opera Festival in 2004, and The Birds (after Aristophanes), composed by Edward Dudley Hughes and performed by I Fagiolini at the City of London Festival in 2005.

 In 2016, Maxwell collaborated with David Bruce again, on Nothing, an opera adapted from the book by Janne Teller.
 This was staged at Glyndebourne in 2016 (dir.
 Bijan Sheibani) and subsequently at Aarhus, Denmark.

 Journalism, Editorial

 Maxwell was Poetry Editor of The New Republic from 2001 to 2007.
 He has reviewed for the Times Literary Supplement, The Sunday Times.
 The Observer, The London Review of Books, The New York Times and The New Republic.
 He is a Fellow of the Royal Society of Literature and the Welsh Academy.

 Teaching

 Maxwell has taught at Amherst College, Princeton, Columbia, NYU and The New School in the USA, and at The Universities of Warwick and Essex in the UK.
 He currently teaches on the M.A. at The Poetry School in London.

-Current life

-Maxwell has one daughter, Alfreda Rose Maxwell (b.
-13 March 1997, known as Alfie): she writes and performs music as Alfreda.
-Maxwell lives in Angel Islington in London.